Digital camera: Mirrorless interchangeable-lens cameras

 In late 2008, a new type of camera emerged, called a mirrorless interchangeable-lens camera.
 It is technically a DSLR camera that does not require a reflex mirror, a key component of the former.
 While a typical DSLR has a mirror that reflects light from the lens up to the optical viewfinder, in a mirrorless camera, there is no optical viewfinder.
 The image sensor is exposed to light at all times, giving the user a digital preview of the image either on the built-in rear LCD screen or an electronic viewfinder (EVF).

 These are simpler and more compact than DSLRs due to not having a lens reflex system.
 MILCs, or mirrorless cameras for short, come with various sensor sizes depending on the brand and manufacturer, these include: a small 1/2.3 inch sensor, as is commonly used in bridge cameras such as the original Pentax Q (more recent Pentax Q versions have a slightly larger 1/1.7 inch sensor); a 1-inch sensor; a Micro Four Thirds sensor; an APS-C sensor found in Sony NEX series and α "DSLR-likes", Fujifilm X series, Pentax K-01, and Canon EOS M; and some, such as the Sony α7, use a full frame (35 mm) sensor, with the Hasselblad X1D being the first medium format mirrorless camera.
 Some MILCs have a separate electronic viewfinder to compensate the lack of an optical one.
 In other cameras, the back display is used as the primary viewfinder in the same way as in compact cameras.
 One disadvantage of mirrorless cameras compared to a typical DSLR is its battery life due to the energy consumption of the electronic viewfinder, but this can be mitigated by a setting inside the camera in some models.
+Many mirrorless cameras have a hotshoe.

 Olympus and Panasonic released many Micro Four Thirds cameras with interchangeable lenses that are fully compatible with each other without any adapter, while others have proprietary mounts.
 In 2014, Kodak released its first Micro Four Third system camera.

 As of March 2014, mirrorless cameras are fast becoming appealing to both amateurs and professionals alike due to their simplicity, compatibility with some DSLR lenses, and features that match most DSLRs today.